mailru/quotas/README.md

 Parameters:

 * `user`, `domain`, `op` (strings) - may have any arbitrary values which the organization agrees on.
-The names suggest the most common sort of values
-  - a user name such as 'guest', an area of applicability such as a space name, and an operation such as 'insert'.
+The names suggest the most common sort of values: a user name such as 'guest', an area of applicability such as a space name, and an operation such as 'insert'.
 However, the quota manager uses these values only to form a unique identifier of what has a requests-per-second `quota`.